-Long tail keywords also folds nicely into the concept of using topics instead of keywords for your content.
+Long tail keywords also fold nicely into the concept of using topics instead of keywords for your content.
 When you write about a very specific topic – that one piece of content could be found online for a variety of long tail keywords.

 Over 15% of Searches Have NEVER Been Done

 Even though Google processes over 2 Trillion searches per year, they recently re-confirmed that over 15% of those search have never been done before – EVER.
-This is almost hard to believe, but just think of all the opportunities.
+This is almost hard to believe but just think of all the opportunities.

-While you and your business are worrying about where you rank for “it services dallas” – you are missing out.
+While you and your business are worrying about where you rank for “it services Dallas” – you are missing out.
 You could be ranking on Google for all the topics (and long tail keywords) related to the real-world problems of your potential clients.

 Think about the long tail.
 Embrace the concept of topics rather than keywords.
 If you build your content plans around these ideas – you’ll see more relevant visitors to your website.